magento/knowledge-base/src/faq/general/support-tools-overview.md

 ---
 title: Adobe Commerce support tools at a glance
-labels: Magento,Adobe Commerce,support tools,site-wide analysis tool,observation for Adobe Commerce,QPT,managed alerts,cloud infrastructure
+labels: Magento,Adobe Commerce,support tools,Site-Wide Analysis Tool,observation for Adobe Commerce,QPT,managed alerts,cloud infrastructure
 ---

 Adobe Commerce offers a variety of support tools that help and empower you to improve the e-commerce store experience.